 The tapas that usually make up the Mallorcan variat change depending on the area where the bar is located, but what is common is the Russian salad base.

 At Bodega La Rambla you will enjoy a traditional variat mallorquí.
 The tapas they make are “refined”, more seafood, with style and quality in a winery that has been preparing this dish with the same recipe for decades.
-You are guaranteed to eat one of the best variats in Mallorca and, for us, the best in Palma.
+You are guaranteed to eat one of the best variats in Mallorca, as La Rambla is one of the best tapas bars in Palma de Mallorca.

 Es Vaixell